 Do keep in mind, though, that as far as prices go, electric mountain bikes occupy the top portion of the hierarchy because manufacturers often don’t pull punches in the quality of the battery and motors they use in their models.

 However, if you’re buying a mountain e-bike to fulfill the conventional purpose of riding (or racing, even) over technical or rugged terrain, then you will need to start paying attention to the riding range.
-It serves as a reliable estimate for how much you can rely on the model’s motor assistance, after all, which is the integral capability that sets e-bikes apart from an average bicycle.
+It serves as a reliable estimate for how much you can rely on the model’s motor assistance, after all, which is an integral capability that sets e-bikes apart from an average bicycle.

 Besides riding range, it will also do to dive into specific criteria like what type of eMTB you want, the different motors integrated into each and the top brands that manufacture them, how you can use the Travel parameter to determine what type of roads your eMTB will perform best on, the importance of ensuring your e-bike’s frame is compatible with your size and height, among others.